Obbut/NodeSwift/README.md

 # SwiftJS

 Very experimental Swift <-> NodeJS binding.
+Currently in development and not suitable for including in other projects.

 ## Usage